skade/attr/README.md

 # attr

-`attr` is a Library to provide external access to a datastructure through a typed path object, leveraging all type information known about the data structure at hand.
+`attr` is a Library to provide external access to a datastructure through a typed path object, using all type information known about the data structure at hand.

 This allows expressing queries on data structures not currently at hand without